CARB Fiscal Year 2022-2023 Research Project Solicitation

 Past Meeting Details

 The slides presented at the meeting are available at the bottom of this page.

-If your research team is interested in conducting any of these projects, please submit a pre-proposal to email@example.com by 5 p.m. on Friday August 5, 2022.
+If your research team is interested in conducting projects currently in active solicitation, please submit a pre-proposal to firstname.lastname@example.org by 5 p.m. on January 11, 2023

 Responses to this solicitation should follow the pre-proposal template attached to this page.
 The main elements of the pre-proposal shall include the following:

 - A pre-proposal that does not exceed five-pages and discusses your proposed approach for conducting the research project.